-The Institute of Data’s Job Placement rate for IoD graduate active job seekers with Data Science Level 1 Certification:
+The Institute of Data’s Job Placement rate for active job seekers with Data Science Industry Certification:

-• 90% of IoD Graduates = Job placement in 90 days
+• 86% of IOD Graduates = Job placement in 90 days

 • 93% of IOD Graduates = Job outcomes success in 180 days

-In addition to gaining significant data science & analytics certifications, IoD Graduates also benefit from: Interview training and preparation, resume reviews and guidance, LinkedIn profile reviews, ongoing career advice, online and in-person networking opportunities, and the advantage of attending exclusive hiring events by its education partners and IoD.
+In addition to gaining an industry certification in data science & analytics, Institute of Data Graduates also benefit from: Interview training and preparation, resume reviews and guidance, LinkedIn profile reviews, ongoing career advice, online and in-person networking opportunities, and the advantage of attending exclusive hiring events by its education partners and IOD.